captn3m0/captn3m0.github.com/_posts/2015-04-06-medium-abuses-nofollow.md

 layout: post
 ---

+**Update**: Since I published this post, I have changed my opinion somewhat on the matter.
+This post is [quite confrontational](https://news.ycombinator.com/item?id=9328384) and I didn't mean it to be that way.
+Medium is not wrong in this matter, but I still think we need to look for better solutions.
+I have since been working on a [proposal/idea](https://github.com/captn3m0/ideas/blob/master/nofollow.md) that would use machine learning to "solve" this problem, instead of side-stepping it.

 I call <a href="https://medium.com" rel="nofollow" title="This is a nofollow link">medium</a> a "_mostly good_" platform for lazy writers.
 A lot of people have written about its excellent typography, or it being the next "big publishing platform".
 I've used medium in the past, and while it does have its benefits, I have stopped using it.

 My primary reason was that I already have a blog, where I can control the entire experience.
 This is the same reason why New York Times does not start publishing articles on Medium.